Matisse-Consortium/p2obt/docs/source/examples/ob_creation.rst

 ===========

 :bash:`p2obt` supports various ways of local or online (on P2) ob creation.
-In addition to a single ob creating script (:ref:`Single OB Creation`), there is a fully automated pipeline that can make multiple obs at once (:ref:`OB Creation Pipeline`).
+In addition to a single ob creating script (:ref:`OB Creation`), there is a fully automated pipeline that can make multiple obs at once (:ref:`OB Creation Pipeline`).

 ------------------
-Single OB Creation
+OB Creation
 ------------------

 This is meant to give some examples on how to use the